lbaehren/lofarsoft/src/PyCRTools/documentation/source/installation.rst

 ------------

-The following are instructions for installing the PyCRTools from source on Mac OSX 10.6 commonly known as Snow Leopard.
+The following are instructions for installing the PyCRTools from source on Mac OS X 10.6 commonly known as Snow Leopard.
 While the system kernel itself does not run in 64 bit mode by default, all libraries are compiled 64 bit and the compiler is set to 64 bit architecture by default.
 Therefore these instructions also compile all